warmcat/gitohashi/README.md

 For these reasons gitohashi includes a smart server-side avatar cache.

-It's not a generic proxy cache, libjsongit2 informs gitohashi when it generates JSON mentioning an identity, and the avatar cache fetches the related avatar if it's not already in the cache.
+It's not a generic proxy cache, gitohashi knows when it specifically generates JSON mentioning an identity, and the avatar cache fetches the related avatar if it's not already in the cache.
 The avatar cache is exposed in a mount serving static files with a user-controllable cache policy (which you can set to days